totadavid95/PhpComposerInstaller/README.md

 ## Project description
 This installer was primarily created for the students of *Server-side web programming* course taught also by me at *Eötvös Loránd Univerity* in Hungary as a utility that provides a straightforward way to install and set up PHP, Xdebug and Composer under Windows.

-## Downloading earlier versions
-All previous versions of the installer can be downloaded on the [Releases](https://github.com/totadavid95/PhpComposerInstaller/releases) page.
-The `PhpComposerIntaller.zip` file contains the executable while the other two files in a given release contain the source code.

-## How the installer works
+The installer does not require administrative priviledges since it only installs for the logged in Windows user, therefore it can be executed on the lab computers.
+This saves us a lot of wasted time and unnecessary headaches.

 The installer downloads the latest releases of the aforementioned software, then installs and configures them.
 If an installation has already been completed, the existing installation is removed first, and a clean installation of the latest version is performed.
 This mechanism can also be used to fix a broken installation or to perform an update.

 The installer does not require administrative priviledges since it only installs for the logged in Windows user.